SHSharkar/GPT-Instructions/laravel_docs_v11.md

         // Assert one or more files were not stored...
         Storage::disk('photos')->assertMissing('missing.jpg');
         Storage::disk('photos')->assertMissing(['missing.jpg', 'non-existing.jpg']);

+        // Assert that the number of files in a given directory matches the expected count...
+        Storage::disk('photos')->assertCount('/wallpapers', 2);

         // Assert that a given directory is empty...
         Storage::disk('photos')->assertDirectoryEmpty('/wallpapers');